Republicans Secure Special Election Victory in Biden-Won District of NH

 The wins indeed represent a continuation of Republican state-level successes in the otherwise deeply blue Northeast region of the country.

-In the Granite State, in particular, both chambers of the legislature flipped to Republicans in 2020.
+In the Granite State in particular, both chambers of the legislature flipped to Republicans in 2020.

 The Senate inverted from a 14-10 Democrat majority to a 14-10 Republican majority, the 400-seat House went red after gaining 56 seats, and the party also took control of the powerful Executive Council, 4-1.
 The Executive Council, unique to New Hampshire, appoints government officials, controls the release of money from Treasury, and can make pardons.